Frederick Hambright: Battle of Kings Mountain

 After the battle, Hambright was taken to his nearby log cabin for treatment.
 He survived, but had to resign from service due to his injury, which caused a permanent limp in Hambright's walk.

 Later life

 After his first wife's death on July 17, 1781, Hambright married Mary Dover.
 Together they had ten children, eight of whom survived to maturity.
 He lived a quiet life on his homestead near Kings Mountain, until his death on March 9, 1817, at the age of ninety.
 His remains were interred at Old Shiloh Presbyterian Cemetery in Grover, North Carolina.
-The site was restored in a fund raising drive spearheaded by Mr. Ralph Fain Hambright (February 21, 1937 – November 10, 2007).

-Thomas Dixon Jr. was his grandson.